Density-Aware Farthest Point Sampling: Numerical Experiments

 Regarding the DA-FPS hyperparameter $u$, determining the amount of points selected with uniform weights, we make observations that can guide a user to a suitable choice.
 Our ablation study on the ZINC dataset (Appendix~\ref{subsect: ablation_study}) shows that for larger training set sizes ($>10\%$), the choice of $u$ has little effect on DA-FPS performance compared to the baselines.
 However, for smaller training set sizes, $u$ has a stronger impact.
 When $u$ is large, DA-FPS behaves more like FPS, which is known to reduce the maximum absolute prediction error (MAXAE $:=\max\limits_{1 \leq i \leq n_u} |y_i - \tilde{y}_i|$), but may not lead to better average error.
 The work in \cite{Climaco2023} found that, on the QM datasets, selecting just the first 2\% of points with FPS, then switching to random sampling, achieves similar MAXAE as using FPS alone.
 This suggests that $u$ should not be chosen too large (e.g., $< 5\%$ of the available data points).
 Based on these observations we think that an ``optimal'' choice $u$ depends on what the user wants to achieve.
 Qualitatively, if the user is interested in ensuring low MAXAE, at the cost of higher MAE, a larger $u$ is recommended.
 If the user is mainly interested in performing well on average in the region of high data density, a smaller $u$ is recommended.
-In Appendix~\ref{subsect: ablation_study}, we also analyze how changing the DA-FPS hyperparameter $k$ affects performance. $k$ defines the amount of $k$-nearest neighbors considered for computing the weights.
-The results show that DA-FPS works well for a range of $k$ values, but choosing $k$ that is too small can reduce its effectiveness.